FirmianaPlatform/SourceCode/Firmiana Frontend/README.md

   - sqlFunc.py: Custom functional script used for connecting database of Firmiana.
   - urls.py: The URL declarations for Django application called gardener.
   - views.py: Functional respone modules used for proccessing external requests that achieve experimental results.

+* repository: an application that responses the request from data repository of Firmiana.
+The directoty contains main directories and functional scripts as follow:
+  - models.py: A custom Django model module used for ralating to data repository.
+  - repositoryProcess.py: Custom functional scripts used for executing operations of managing data repository.
+  - urls.py: The URL declarations for Django application called repository.
+  - views.py: Functional respone modules used for proccessing external requests from data repository operations.

+* javascript: a directory that storing scipts that constructing frontend of Firmiana.
+The directoty contains main directories and functional scripts as follow:
+  - boxselect/
+  - dataProcess/
+  - dataViewer/
+  - display/
+  - gardener/
+  - register/
+  - repository/
+  - swfobject/
+  - GoogleAnalytics.js
+  - base_login_nav.js
+  - config.js
+  - contact.js
+  - goto_top.js
+  - invaitation.js
+  - login_nav.js
+  - login_nav_experiments.js
+  - register.js
+  - show.js